How to Use a VPS A Beginner's Guide

 To set up your website:

-Install a Web Server: After updating your system, you install software, including either Apache or Nginx.
+• Add a Web Server: Once you have updated your system, you add software, such as Apache or Nginx.

 sudo systemctl enable nginx